codemagic-ci-cd/codemagic-docs/content/integrations/fastlane-integration.md

 ## Fastlane plugins

-If you are using any Fastlane plugins you should create a script to install them as follows:
+If you are using any Fastlane plugins, you should create a script to install them as follows:

 ```
       - name: Install Fastlane plugins